davidraywilson/CalmMusic/README.md

 # CalmMusic

-CalmMusic is a minimal, mindful music player built for de‑googled and E‑ink Android devices.
-It unifies your Apple Music catalog and your local audio files into a calm, distraction‑free listening experience powered by the Mudita Mindful Design library.
+A calm, E‑ink‑friendly music player that puts your attention and privacy first.

+CalmMusic brings together your **local files**, **YouTube Music** search/streaming, and **optional Apple Music** support into one quiet, distraction‑free place to listen.

 "Let's make technology useful again."